LONG FORM NOTICE

 - What is the Church doing to hold priests accountable in their ministry?
 How are candidates for seminary screened?

-- Will the Archdiocese do an independent review like the ones being done in US dioceses or, most recently by L’Arche?
+- Will the Archdiocese do an independent review like the ones being done in US dioceses or, by organizations like L’Arche?

 There is no plan to do an independent review at this time.